ngeiger19/seniorproject-PacificWhales/Milestone 4/Team-Proj-Inception.md

 U: User Story
 T: Task

-1. [E] As a visitor, I would like to be able to create an account so that my information is saved and other users can view my profile.
+1. [E] As a visitor, I want the site to look clean and professional so that I feel inclined to use it.
-   1. [U] As a visitor, I want the site to look clean and professional so that I feel inclined to use it to book shows.
+2. [E] As a visitor, I would like to be able to create an account so that my information is saved and other users can view my profile.
-   2. [U] As a visitor, I want to be able to create a musician or venue owner account so that I can find people to work with.
+3. [E] As a registered user I want to be able to display my information on a profile so that other users can find out more about me.
-   3. [U] As a registered user, I want to have a profile to display my information so that other users can learn more about me.
+4. [E] As a musician, I want to be able to share my youtube videos on my profile so that venue owners can listen to my music.
-   4. [U] As a musician, I want to be able to share my YouTube videos on my profile so that venue owners can listen to my music.
+5. [E] As a venue owner, I want to be able to show my location on a map in my profile so that musicians know where I am located.
-   5. [U] As a venue owner, I want to display my location with a map on my profile so that musicians know where I am located.
+6. [E] As a registered user I want to be able to link my social media on my profile so that other users can follow me on different platforms.

-2. [E] As a registered user, I want to set my availability and display it on my profile with a calender so that other users know when I am available for a show.
+7. [E] As a registered user, I want to set my availability and display it on my profile with a calender so that other users know when I am available for a show.
 3. [E] As a user, I want to be able to search for other users and filter the results so that I can find people I want to work with.
 4. [E] As a registered user, I want to contact people directly through the site so that I can communicate quickly and effectively.
 5. [E] As a registered user, I want to be able to book shows through the site so that I have a clear record of the show date and time.